 One visitor was even overheard in conversation with someone to have said (to the effect of) that this one visit had done more for him in answering all his questions than any other trips he had taken before.

 The Permaculture concept has been around for ages, only now has it started to develop into a worldwide movement.
 The word Permaculture was coined by Bill Mollison and David Holmgren in the mid-1970s to describe an “integrated, evolving system of perennial or self-perpetuating plant and animal species useful to man.”

 Robina McCurdy, of the Tui Community in New Zealand, is the first world-traveled permaculturist to visit PTF and we were pleasantly complimented when she said that our place “was the best urban permaculture model she’s ever seen.”
 We truly appreciate the comment, though we are far from finishing our plans or our work.
 We were honored to have her as our guest.

 [My comment: Worldwide it has been known as URBAN PERMACULTURE]

 Next time, Erik and James,do some research.
 It would help your credibility which is lacking in this issue.

 Disclaimer: This site is for educational purposes only.
 It is not meant to substitute for professional legal advice.
-Always seek the advise of an attorney when in doubt about your particular situation.
+Always seek the advice of an attorney when in doubt about your particular situation.
 This site does not represent Dervaes Institute or the Dervaes family nor does it make any official statements on the Institute’s or the family’s behalf.